rambasnet/gitassignments/README.md

 # git assignments

-script to work with assignments as git repositories
+script to work with course assignments as git repositories

 ## Using this script